Sean C. Noah

 Sean C. Noah joined the McGill-Toolen family in 2010 when he became Director of Bands.
 Mr. Noah attended the University of Alabama where he earned a Bachelors of Science in Instrumental Music Education and later received his Masters degree in Music Education from Boston University.

 During his time at the University of Alabama, Mr. Noah marched in the famous Million Dollar Band.
 Apart from a promising college career, he played in the Southwind Drum and Bugle Corps before serving as Assistant Percussion Instructor for the University of Alabama and the University of Alabama in Birmingham (UAB).
 Mr. Noah as also served as Percussion Caption Head for the Scenic City Drum and Bugle Corps.
-When he’s not arranging music or designing drill sets, Mr. Noah instructs clinics alongside other noteworthy figures such as Thom Hardiman, Arturo Sandoval, Jamey Aebersold, Gerald Welker, Frederick Fennell, and more.
+Most recently Mr. Noah served as Percussion Caption Head and Assistant Corps Director of Southwind Drum and Bugle Corps.
+When he’s not arranging music or designing drill sets, Mr. Noah has instructed clinics alongside other noteworthy figures such as Ralph Hardiman, Thom Hannum, Arturo Sandoval, Jamey Aebersold, Gerald Welker, Frederick Fennell, and more.

 Mr. Krause, a graduate of Louisiana South University, hails from McGill-Toolen, where he spent his high school days in the band as well.
 When he’s not embroiled in a task as our Campus Minister, he helps Mr. Noah as assistant director.